Manidatta1/Manidatta1/README.md

 <p align="left">
   I'm a data science enthusiast pursuing my Master’s at the University of Colorado Boulder.
 I enjoy turning real-world problems into data-driven solutions using machine learning, statistics, and software engineering.<br><br>
-  My projects span audio risk detection, student performance analysis, trend forecasting, and image-based question answering.
   I thrive on collaboration, continuous learning, and building models that drive real impact.
 </p>